ahmdaa/ahmdaa/README.md

-# about-me
+# Welcome to my github

 Hi there!
-Welcome to my github!

 You can call me Ahmed Abdalla or Ahmed A. for short.
 I'm majoring in computer science at Hunter College and I'm currently in my senior year!